altdesktop/playerctl/README.md

 ### No Players Found

+If you are using Quod Libet as your music player you need to install/activate a plugin for it.
+In Quod Libet open the window File -> Plugins and select the plugin called *MPRIS D-Bus Support*.

 Some players like Spotify require certain DBus environment variables to be set which are normally set within the session manager.
 If you're not using a session manager or it does not set these variables automatically (like `xinit`), launch your desktop environment wrapped in a `dbus-launch` command.
 For example, in your `.xinitrc` file, use this to start your WM:

 ```